redis/redis-doc/topics/modules-api-ref.md

     RedisModuleCallReply *RedisModule_Call(RedisModuleCtx *ctx, const char *cmdname, const char *fmt, ...);

 Exported API to call any Redis command from modules.

+* **cmdname**: The Redis command to call.
+* **fmt**: A format specifier string for the command's arguments.
+Each of the arguments should be specified by a valid type specification: b    The argument is a buffer and is immediately followed by another argument that is the buffer's length. c    The argument is a pointer to a plain C string (null-terminated). l    The argument is long long integer. s    The argument is a RedisModuleString. v    The argument(s) is a vector of RedisModuleString.

+  The format specifier can also include modifiers:
+  !
+Sends the Redis command and its arguments to replicas and AOF.
+  A    Suppress AOF propagation, send only to replicas (requires `!`).
+  R    Suppress replicas propagation, send only to AOF (requires `!`).
+* **...**: The actual arguments to the Redis command.

 On success a RedisModuleCallReply object is returned, otherwise NULL is returned and errno is set to the following values: